MyFreertosLab/my_mpu9250_test/README.md

 Phase 2: Variance and mean square deviation calculation for each available 'Free Scale Resolution (FSR)'.
 The result of this step is used in the Kalman Filter to calculate the gain K.

 A Kalman filter is used to estimate the measurements.
-The gain K is calculated using the variance obtained in step 2.
+The gain K is calculated using the variance obtained in Phase 2.
-The sampling frequency used is 1KHz.

 The sampling frequency used is 1KHz.